 What to do

 Cook the rice according to the package instructions.
-In a baking dish, pour ¼ cup of the Soy Ginger over the whole salmon filet, then season with salt and pepper.
+In a baking dish, pour ¼ cup of the Sesame Ginger over the whole salmon filet, then season with salt and pepper.
 Let marinate at least 30 minutes at room temperature or up to one day refrigerated.

 Heat your broiler to high.
 Transfer the salmon to a foil lined baking sheet.
 Broil the salmon, without turning over, until browned and just cooked through, 8-10 minutes.
 (We used sustainably farmed salmon for this dish -- if you use wild, don’t cook the fish for as long.)

 While the salmon is cooking, start the bok choy.
-Heat 2 tablespoons Soy Ginger in a large skillet over medium high.
+Heat 2 tablespoons Sesame Ginger in a large skillet over medium high.
 Add the scallions, garlic, and ginger and cook, tossing, until fragrant, 1 minute.
 Add the bok choy and cook, tossing, until tender, about 4 minutes.